 This museum keeps an interpretive guide on staff to provide tours.
 Groups of 5 or more are encouraged to call ahead.

 Family Concerts are held at St. Matthews Episcopal Church, 2136 Carter Ave, St Paul and features national and local musicians performing folk, ethnic and classical music.
 Performances include storytelling, dance and audience participation.
 Some concerts are sensory-friendly.
 Advanced tickets are encouraged, but you can choose your own price.

 Children over the age of six are also welcome to enjoy any of other concerts.
 However, everyone requires a ticket and they can be pricey for a family on a budget.
 Purchase tickets through the box office or by calling 651.292.3268.
 Ticket prices vary by show and seating.

 Courtroom Concerts are held over the noon hour on Thursdays from October through April and feature a variety of guest artists.
-Find the schedule here.
-These one-hour concerts often reach capacity.
 Complimentary coffee is served.
+These one-hour concerts often reach capacity, so we recommend getting there early if you are particularly excited about an artist.